nick-shaw/blackmagic-io/README.md

 For controlled output range — including narrow-range R'G'B' on HDMI — use `PixelFormat.YUV10` / `PixelFormat.RGB10` / `PixelFormat.RGB12` instead.
 These are higher-precision formats with transport-uniform range control.

-If you specifically need narrow-range R'G'B' on HDMI via BGRA (a niche workflow), the workaround is to lie about the input range: pass narrow-range bytes (already 16-235) with `input_narrow_range=False`.
+If you need narrow-range 8-bit R'G'B' on HDMI (a niche workflow), the workaround is to "lie" about the input range: pass narrow-range bytes (already 16-235) with `input_narrow_range=False`.
 The library treats them as already-full and packs them unchanged; HDMI then transmits them as narrow R'G'B'.
 SDI receives doubly-narrowed Y'CbCr in that case — the cost of the lie.

 ### Capture-side `input_narrow_range` defaults are per-source-format